Levees.org is an investigative and public education nonprofit founded in 2005. The mission is exposing why the levees

 The catastrophic flooding was due to the failure of the levees and floodwalls which – had they been designed and built properly – would have held up against storm surge.

 With 55% of the American people living in counties protected by levees, it’s important that Americans living outside the New Orleans region understand what really happened in south Louisiana during Katrina.

 FLOODED HOUSE MUSEUM

 Levees.org converted a flooded residence – steps away from the London Avenue Canal breach site – into an educational memorial.

 The museum quality educational plaques on the front columns of the in situ house tells the chronological story, starting with the day before the levees broke.
 Like a diorama, the exhibit is visible through the windows.

 The exhibit replicates what homes in the neighborhood may have looked like after the Army Corps of Engineers’ wrongly-designed floodwall failed and when homeowners returned from their flood-imposed exile.

 This one-of-a-kind project is due to the hard work, time and talent of scores of volunteers in the fields of history, art, civil engineering, construction, photography and more.

-LIST BREACH SITES TO NATIONAL REGISTER OF HISTORIC PLACES
+BREACH SITES ON NATIONAL REGISTER OF HISTORIC PLACES

 In 2019, Levees.org will develop a cover Multiple Property National Register nomination for sites associated with the levee breaching events during Hurricane Katrina in New Orleans in August of 2005.